Skip to Content

 Sharing is caring!

-Sweet Lokshen Kugel is a delicious classic noodle casserole dish that’s popular in Jewish Ashkenazi (Eastern European) culture.
+Easy Sweet Lokshen Kugel is a delicious, classic noodle casserole dish (otherwise known as “noodle pudding”) that is a staple in Jewish Ashkenazi (Eastern European) culture.

-And this is a very simple dairy “mix and bake” recipe.
+This is a very simple dairy “mix and bake” recipe that comes together with minimal effort.

-Lokshen kugel is often found on Ashkenazi Jewish tables when dairy is served, such as a dairy event or the holdiday of Shavuot.
+Lokshen kugel is typically made with egg noodles and often found on Ashkenazi Jewish tables, such as at an event with dairy food or for the holiday of Shavuot.

 It’s simple to make, refrigerates well, and warms up well (if you want to have it warm—we eat it cold).

-This is a “mix and bake” recipe, so it’s the perfect go-to dairy dish for your family, guests, and when you need to bring a dish to someone else’s event.
+This is a “mix and bake” recipe, so it’s the perfect go-to dairy dish for your family and guests and when you need to bring a dish to someone else’s event.

-This dish isn’t only delicious, it has some nutritional value as well because it’s made not only with noodles, but also with cottage cheese, sour cream, and cream cheese!
+This dish isn’t only delicious, but it has some nutritional value as well because it’s made not only with noodles but also with cottage cheese, sour cream, and cream cheese!

 However, none of the above have particularly long shelf lives, so make sure they are fresh when you make this dish.